inverse-inc/packetfence-dhcp-forwarder/README.md

 ============
 Eventlogs
 --------
 The Event logs should help a lot in finding the cause the service not starting.
-Have you changed your networking card since Installation?
+Have you changed your networking card since installation?
 Disconnected a cable disconnected?
 Had the server sleep and resumed from suspend?

 Alternatively, you can stop the service from Windows Service Manager and debug from the command line.
 Launch an adminstrative command line and place yourself under "C:\Program Files (x86)\DHCP Forwarder"